RL$^3$: Boosting Meta Reinforcement Learning via RL inside RL$^2$

-\end{small} Equation \ref{eq:QVequiv} (proof in Appendix \ref{subsec:meta-value-proof}) shows that for $t \geq \kappa$, acting greedily w.r.t.~$Q_i^*$ leads to Bayes-optimal behavior, and knowing the Bayes-optimal belief over tasks is not required, implying that the experience history can be ignored at that point.
-Moreover, it follows from equation \ref{eq:QVequiv} that for $t < \kappa$,
+Equation~\ref{eq:QVequiv} (see proof in Appendix~\ref{subsec:meta-value-proof}) shows that for $t \ge \kappa$, acting greedily with respect to $Q_i^*$ leads to Bayes-optimal behavior, and explicitly maintaining the Bayes-optimal belief over tasks is no longer required.
+This implies that the experience history $\Upsilon$ can be ignored at that point.